hanjingo/doc/SYSTEM_DESIGN/system_metrics.md

 Reliability requirements are, therefore, of two kinds:

-1. Non-functional requirements, which define the number of failures that are acceptable during normal use of the system, or the time in which the system is unavailable for use.
+1. Non-functional requirements, which define the number of failures that are acceptable during normal use of the system, or the time during which the system is unavailable for use.
 These are quantitative reliability requirements.
-2. Functional requirements, which define system and software functions that avoid, detect, or tolerate faults in the software and so ensure that these faults do not lead to system failure.
+2. Functional requirements, which define system and software functions that avoid, detect, or tolerate faults in the software, and so ensure that these faults do not lead to system failure.

 ### Non-functional reliability requirements

 There are several advantages in deriving quantitative reliability specifications:

-1. The process of deciding what required level of the reliability helps to clarify what stakeholders really need.
+1. The process of deciding what required level of reliability helps to clarify what stakeholders really need.
 It helps stakeholders understand that there are different types of system failure, and it makes clear to them that high levels of reliability are very expensive to achieve.
 2. It provides a basis for assessing when to stop testing a system.
 You stop when the system has achieved its required reliability level.
 3. It is a means of assessing different design strategies intended to improve the reliability of a system.
 You can make a judgment about how each strategy might lead to the required levels of reliability.
 4. If a regulator has to approve a system before it goes into service (e.g., all systems that are critical to flight safety on an aircraft are regulated), then evidence that a required reliability target has been met is important for system certification.